hardboiled/rip_aim/README.md

 Since all the seed data has usernames starting with 'myuser', this example uses that for the `search_prefix`.

-In a real app, you might use something like ElasticSearch with full-text search for something like this, but with this, you get a prefix option with an index on the username in Postgres.
+In a real app, you might use something like ElasticSearch with full-text search for something like this, but for this app, all you get a prefix option with an index on the username in Postgres.
+It's good enough ;).

 ```bash
 # limit and page are optional